Bernice Johnson Reagon: Personal life and death

-In 1963, Reagon married Cordell Hull Reagon, another member of The Freedom Singers.
+On Sep 30, 1963, Reagon married Cordell Hull Reagon, another member of The Freedom Singers.
 Before divorcing in 1967, two children were born to this union: a daughter, Toshi, and a son, Kwan.
 Toshi Reagon is also a singer-songwriter.
 Kwan Tauna Reagon is a chef.

+Reagon's sister Mae Frances Johnson was diagnosed with an inoperable cancer in her early thirties, the treatment of the time, cobalt, greatly reduced the tumor, but also resulted in paralysis and she lived the rest of her life using a wheelchair for mobility.
+Reagon wrote a song with Sweet Honey in the Rock called the same name as her sister's name, ("Mae Frances" aka "Woman Hold My Hand", which appears on Sweet Honey in the Rock's album "The Other Side"), and when Reagon sent the song to Mae Frances, she said "Thank you, I was needing a hand to hold onto."
+One month later, Mae Frances died on September 10, 1985, but Reagon said "Mae Frances' spirit continues to flow strongly in my life."

-In 2003, upon receiving the prestigious Heinz Award, Reagon spoke in her acceptance speech of the decision she and her long-time partner, Adisa Douglas, made that their "different and related work and struggle would move better were we joined in life partnership--and so it has been--joined and better."
+In 2003, upon receiving the prestigious Heinz Award, Reagon spoke in her acceptance speech of the decision she and her long-time partner, Adisa Douglas, made that their "different and related work and struggle would move better were we joined in life partnership—and so it has been—joined and better."
 The two women remained together as life partners up until Reagon's death in 2024.

 Reagon died in Washington, D.C. on July 16, 2024, at the age of 81.
 Her death was confirmed by her daughter, Toshi Reagon, and by Courtland Cox, chairman of the Student Nonviolent Coordinating Committee's Legacy Project.